 Season 7 Paloma Alejandro and her gang walking into Jackson's store.

 Season 9 Harper Dearing planting a bomb on the Navy Yard, which goes off with Gibbs, Abby, Ziva, Tony AND McGee all still inside.
-Ducky gets the news at Palmer's beachside wedding and promptly has a massive heart attacknote Not resolved yet, but the show is renewed, so it will be.
+Ducky gets the news at Palmer's beachside wedding and promptly has a massive heart attack.

 Has had bad luck with season cliffhangers: it's tried it twice, and both times immediately went on hiatus for years.